tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 Both of these creates and manages an APSActivator internally and catches shutdown to take it down.
 They also provide other utilities like providing the BundleContext.
 See _APSWebTools_ for more information.

-#### APSActivatorPlugin

-Any implementing classes of this interface can be specified in META-INF/services/se.natusoft.osgi.aps.tools.APSActivatorPlugin file, one per line.
-These are loaded by java.util.ServiceLoader.
-The implementation can be provided by another bundle which should then export the relevant packages which can then be imported in the using bundle.

-The APSActivatorPlugin API looks like this:

-        public interface APSActivatorPlugin {

-            interface ActivatorInteraction {
-                void addManagedInstance(Object instance, Class forClass);
-            }

-            void analyseBundleClass(ActivatorInteraction activatorInteraction, Class bundleClass);
-        }

 __Be warned__ that this is currently very untested!
 No APS code uses this yet.

 ### APSContextWrapper